Minor League Teams Across Carolinas Unite for Storm Relief

 "We've seen time and again that the residents of North and South Carolina are strong and resilient.
 In difficult times we stand by one another and lift up those in need.
 This time won't be any different," said the General Managers of the 13 MiLB teams in a joint statement.
 "Our teams are an integral part of the fabric of the community within our respective cities across North and South Carolina.
 While most days we operate as separate organizations, today we band together to support the citizens of these two great states."

+- Minor League Teams Across Carolinas Unite for Storm Relief - Hickory Crawdads

+- Minor League Teams Across Carolinas Unite for Storm Relief - Asheville Tourists

-- Minor League Teams Across Carolinas Unite for Storm Relief - Winston-Salem Dash
+- RiverDogs, Minor League Teams Across Carolinas Unite for Storm Relief - Charleston RiverDogs

-- Minor League Teams Across Carolinas Unite for Storm Relief - Myrtle Beach Pelicans
+- Minor League Teams Across Carolinas Unite for Storm Relief - Columbia Fireflies

-- Sheffield Makes MLB Debut, Becomes 173rd Hillcat to Make Majors - Lynchburg Hillcats

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.